nicklafferty/craftycody/content/crafts/diy-bedside-tables.md

 Once you get all your measurements right and buy enough wood the project itself is pretty straightforward.

-I started with the tabletop and cut 12 17in pieces from my 36in long balusters.
+I started with the tabletop and cut twelve 17in pieces from my 36in long balusters.
 Remember wood has a common size and an actual size.
 These boards are actually about 1.3inx1.3in square, not 2in square.